 Living and working in the UK and the EU

 The European Professional Qualifications Directives (EPQD) provides for the mutual recognition of architects’ professional qualifications across the EU.
-The Government’s White Paper on Brexit and its offer on the rights of EU citizens both state that the UK will seek to ensure qualifications continue to be recognised on a reciprocal basis.
-This is a key policy priority for the RIBA we continue to make the case for this with Government.
+The UK Government and EU Commission have agreed that architects already benefitting from mutual recognition of profession qualifications under the Directive will continue to have their qualifications recognised on a reciprocal basis, including EU architects who register in the UK (and vice versa) during the transition period.
+Whether qualifications continue to be recognised for new registrants after December 2020 is still to be negotiated between the UK and EU – ensuring this continues is a key policy priority for the RIBA we continue to make the case for this with Government.
 You can read the RIBA’s paper on mutual recognition of professional qualifications, here.

 Doing business in the EU

-UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until March 2019.
+UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until the end of the post-Brexit transition period on 31 December 2020.
 Tariff and import restrictions on goods and the service sector will remain unchanged throughout this period.
-However, the Government has indicated that it does not intend to remain a full member of the Customs Union.
+However, the Government has indicated that it does not intend to remain a full member of the Single Market or Customs Union after this time.

 The UK Government’s objective for the Brexit negotiations is to secure a customs agreement with the EU which provides for the frictionless movement of goods, and a free trade agreement that does not involve being a member of its Single Market.
-However, the UK’s future relationship with the EU will be determined by negotiations between Britain and the EU27 and we do not know yet what this will look like after March 2019.
+However, the UK’s future relationship with the EU will be determined by negotiations between Britain and the EU27 and we do not know yet what this will look like after the end of transition.

 The UK’s public procurement system is based on the European Procurement Directives, which are in turn based on the World Trade Organisation Government Procurement Agreement.
 Issues like the procurement threshold and the requirement to open all contracts above this value to competition will be maintained during negotiation.